For iOS 5.0-8.1

 - OpenSSH installed on your device

 Important!
 Read this or you may regret it!

 - SemiRestore supports Windows XP SP3 or higher.

 - SemiRestore supports 32 & 64 Bit Linux (Ubuntu 14.04 or a higher equivilent distro).

-- Linux users must have libimobiledevice, GTK 3, and libssh2 installed (which should be by default).
+- Linux users must have libimobiledevice, GTK 3, libusbmuxd-tools, and openssl installed (which should be by default).

 - Linux users must read the README file